samuelstevens/personal-website/README.md

 - [] Add Google SEO, robots.txt, etc.
 - [] Convert python script to bash, or bash to python
 - [] Preprocess HTML by removing excess whitespace

+## Images

+1. Open in Gimp
+2. `Flatten Image`
+3. Convert to indexed mode, `Generate optimum palette` with 256 colors.
+4. Save as `.png` with maximum compression.